MageshKanna/MageshKanna/README.md

 - 👋 Hi, I’m @MageshKanna
-- 👀 I’m interested in front end development
+- 👀 I’m interested in full development
 - 🌱 I’m currently learning reactjs
+- working with PHP,JS, HTML,CSS,SQL, PYTHON.

-- 💞️ I’m looking to collaborate on ...
+- 💞️
-- 📫 How to reach me ...
+- 📫

 <!---
 MageshKanna/MageshKanna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.